Radical Prostatectomy

 Postoperative Care

-Clear liquids the evening of surgery; early ambulation; remove the drain when output is low.
-The catheter stays ~7 days for robotic (3–21 days open; removal before 7 days carries a 15–20% retention risk).
+Clear liquids the evening of surgery; early ambulation; robotic patients usually need only a single overnight stay, with the drain out the first morning and transfusion in fewer than 1% (some ileus is common for a few days).
+The catheter stays ~7 days for robotic (3–21 days open; removal before 7 days carries a 15–20% retention risk), or is removed earlier if a cystogram confirms the anastomosis.
 Restart Kegels after catheter removal; sexual-function recovery occurs over 1–2 years.

 Complications